BuzzCutNorman/target-postgres/README.md

 # target-postgres

-`target-postgres` is a Singer target for postgres. !!!
+`target-postgres` is a Singer target for PostgreSQL. !!!
 Warning !!! really early version.
 It works barely 😵 for full table loads.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).